2026 Education Policy

 6.0 RECOGNITION OF PRIOR LEARNING (RPL)

-standing towards an REIC-sanctioned designation, potentially reducing the number
+towards an REIC-sanctioned designation, potentially reducing the number of required

-of required courses.
-Registrants who have completed some business courses may
+courses.
+Registrants who have completed some business courses may also qualify for

-also qualify for individual credits, facilitating a faster path to earning the
+individual credits, facilitating a faster path to earning the designation.

 6.1